jdonaldson/jjd.io/README.md

 # Curriculum Vitae

-LaTeX source for the resume of Ross Barnowski.
+LaTeX source for the resume of Ross Barnowski: [resume.pdf](/resume.pdf)

 ## Attribution